 Feature Races at The Meadows

-It’s city racing week after week at The Meadows.
-However, like any greyhound racing track, it’s the big feature races people come to see and owners and trainers want to win.
+There is city racing week after week at The Meadows.
+However, it’s the big feature races that the trainers and owners want to win.

 Multiple chances to see sensational group level greyhound racing close to Melbourne.

-The Melbourne Greyhound Racing Association (MGRA) oversees and manages no less than 10 Group 1 Races across the racing year (plus many other feature races, like The Phoenix).
+The Melbourne Greyhound Racing Association (MGRA) oversees and manages 11 Group 1 Races across the racing year including the world’s richest greyhound race – The Phoenix.

 Feature Races